All Episodes

 I'm Steve Mencher.

-And she had found steady and meaningful work in that profession until the day she realized there was one thing more important than her success in the newspaper business.
+Karen McPherson wanted to be a journalist her whole life, and she had found steady and meaningful work in that profession until the day she realized there was one thing more important than her success in the newspaper business.

-But we're getting ahead of the story, which starts ironically, as you'll see, with a children's book called Harriet the Spy.
+But we're getting ahead of the story, which starts, ironically, as you'll see, with a children's book called Harriet the Spy.

-Harriet the Spy had a very interesting life taking notes and spying on her neighbors and friends and uh then sort of writing things up.
+Harriet the Spy had a very interesting life taking notes and spying on her neighbors and friends and then sort of writing things up.

-And she at one point ends up being part of the newspaper at her school.
+And she, at one point, ends up being part of the newspaper at her school.

 And I thought, wow, that's so interesting.

-And I had thought that I wanted to be a writer, and my mother, ever practical, would say, you know, you need to think of something, uh kind of writing if you are interested in writing that you can make a living from.
+And my mother, Ever Practical, would say, you know, you need to think of something, a kind of writing if you are interested in writing that you can make a living from.

 And I thought, well, in this book, there's this newspaper.